jfspps/howtos/Java/ThreadInterferenceAndSync.md

 ## Synchronisation blocks

-To avoid thread interference, one can build a synchronisation block.
-It is also possible to declare an entire function with the ```synchronized``` keyword.
-This should be done minimally to prevent blocking threads unnecessarily.
+To avoid thread interference (e.g. prevent other threads from modifying the subject thread's objects), one can build a _synchronisation block_.
 This block ensures that the current thread is not interrupted under normal conditions.

 The methods which control the state of a thread on a given object are ```wait()```, ```notify()``` and ```notifyAll()```.

 + ```wait(timeout)```: forces the current thread to wait until some other thread invokes notify() or notifyAll() on the same object
 + ```notify()```: wakes up a single random thread operating on the same object; since the next thread choice is arbitrary, this tends to be used if there are only two threads in tandem
 + ```notifyAll()```: wakes all threads that are waiting to operate on the same object; more general but more 'wasteful' compared to notify()

+We access the current thread by name, ```Thread.currentThread().getName()``` when deciding who does what and so forth.

 ```java
 public class Main {